[Analysis] Conte's tricky balancing act on Italian budget

 Before the next Ecofin meeting, scheduled for 9 July, the Italian government will have to try to persuade its European partners to allow for further negotiations with the commission about Italy's budget in order to avoid the procedure.

-This was how Italy avoided an infringement procedure in December 2018.
+This was how Italy avoided the procedure in December 2018.

 But the parties in government, the far-right League and the anti-establishment Five Star Movement (M5S), are also eager to fulfil some of their electoral promises, which clash with reducing Italy's sovereign debt.